 Chief of bitcoin exchange Mt.
-Gox pleads not guilty to embezzlement
+Gox denies embezzlement as trial opens

 Interest in bitcoin among Japan's legions of individual investors - encouraged by Tokyo's recognition of the virtual currency as legal tender - has spiked in recent months.

 Still, institutional investors remain wary, say those running virtual currency exchanges in Tokyo.
-Japanese firms are also unenthusiastic: Only 4 percent of large and mid-sized firms plan to use bitcoin, showed a Reuters poll last month.
+Japanese firms are also unenthusiastic: Only 4 percent of large and mid-sized firms plan to use bitcoin in the near to medium term, showed a Reuters poll last month.

 The value of bitcoin is highly volatile.
 It hit a record high of $2,980 last month.